nzlotrfan/nzlotrfan/README.md

 ### Hi there 👋<br>
-☻/ <br>
-/▌<br>
-/\﻿<br><br>

 I'm Reuben, and you've found me on Github.
 Good for you!
-It is a pleasure to have you here.
+It is a pleasure to have you visit.

 I'm a student at Mission Ready HQ, preparing myself for a new adventure into the world of software development.
+My current focus is on Full Stack frontend and backend web development.

 <h2>Things I'm learning</h2>